J-1 Visa Nurse Navigator Jobs

 Does a Nurse Navigator J-1 position trigger the two-year home residency requirement?

 It depends on the funding source and program structure.
 If the position involves government funding, specialized knowledge acquired in a country with a critical skills shortage, or graduate medical training, the two-year home residency requirement may apply.
-You should ask the designated sponsor to assess the specific role before signing an offer, since the requirement affects your eligibility for H-1B or immigrant visas afterward.
+You should ask the designated sponsor to assess the specific role before signing an offer, since the requirement affects your eligibility for H-1B visa or immigrant visas afterward.

 What documents do I need before a host employer can move forward with J-1 sponsorship?